Razrocks/RecipestashApp/Written Proposal/Proposal.md

 ###### Dialogs and pickers

+- Save settings

+- Confirm recipe upload

 ###### Multiple screens and navigation

+- Bottom bar that navigates to 3 different screens (Home, Recipes, Account)

+- Seperate screen and section for ingredient adding

+- Seperate screen to upload picture of food/recipe with ingreidients table

+- Settings icon at top right

 ###### Snack bars

+- saved recipe upload

+- Code created for recipe

+- recipe favourited

 ###### Notifications

+- Notification for someone liking your recipe

+- Notification for someone added your recipe to their list

 ###### Local storage (SQLite)

+- Local storage holds recipe data

+- Local storage holds photo

+- Local storage can pull data from cloud

 ###### Cloud storage (Firestore or other)

+- Cloud storage holds Recipe Data

+- Cloud storage holds codes that link to different recipes

+- Cloud storage for uploading recipe data including picture

 ###### HTTP requests

+- Sync data between local and cloud

 ###### Camera

+- User can choose photo from library or take picture live to add to recipe

 # Group members and Responsibilities